St Helier Port Information

 La Collette Yacht Basin is not generally open to visiting yachts, most berths being allocated to local boatowners.
 It is also used as a holding area for boats awaiting the tide, who can moor on the outer pontoon until the St Helier Marina gates open.

-Shower and toilet facilities are available, but the office at La Collette is not normally manned.
+Shower and toilet facilities are available, however there is no marina office on site.
 Contact should be to St Helier Marina (+44 1534 885508).
-The La Collette boat hoist and boat park can be contacted on +44 1534 885573
+The La Collette boat hoist and boat park can be contacted on +44 1534 885573.